toml-lang/toml/toml.md

 [ j . "ʞ" . 'l' ]  # same as [j."ʞ".'l']
 ```

-Indentation is treated as whitespace.
-Tabs and spaces before keys are ignored.
+Indentation is treated as whitespace and ignored.

 You don't need to specify all the super-tables if you don't want to.
 TOML knows
 how to do it for you.